Jump Starting the Dark Sector with a Phase Transition: Elementary conformal scalar

 \subsection{Production from phase transition}

 When $\mu^2<0$ the origin of the potential is unstable in flat space.
-The minimum of the potential is at $\phi= \mu/\sqrt{\lambda}$ where the mass is $M^2=- 2 \mu^2$ and the $Z_2$ symmetry is spontaneously broken\footnote{The model as it stands suffers of domain wall problem from the spontaneously broken $Z_2$ symmetry.
+The minimum of the potential is at $\phi= \mu/\sqrt{\lambda}$ where the mass is $M^2=- 2 \mu^2$ and the $Z_2$ symmetry is spontaneously broken\footnote{The model as it stands suffers from domain wall problems due to the spontaneously broken $Z_2$ symmetry.
 This can be easily solved by adding a small cubic term that makes domain walls unstable.
-This conformal scalar illustrates the general fact that production through the phase transition dominates over quantum production.}.
-During inflation however the coupling to curvature produces a positive mass $2 H_I^2$ that stabilizes the field at the origin if $H_I>M/2$.
-Even if the scalar is initially displaced after few e-foldings of inflation the field reaches $\phi=0$, see \cite{Redi:2022zkt}.
+The conformal scalar illustrates the general fact that production from the phase transition dominates over quantum production.}.
+During inflation however the coupling to curvature produces a positive mass $2 H_I^2$ that stabilizes the field at the origin if $H_I>M/2$.\footnote{ A similar mechanism can be found in Ref. \cite{Babichev:2020xeg} where however the $Z_2$ symmetry is restored during the expansion of the universe.} Even if the scalar is initially displaced after few e-foldings of inflation the field reaches $\phi=0$, see \cite{Redi:2022zkt}.

 After inflation the effective mass drops during reheating and vanishes in radiation since $R=0$.
 As a consequence the origin of the potential becomes unstable and the field starts to evolve towards the minimum through a second order phase transition.